-Dynamical Neuroscience is an interdisciplinary field that is focused on the study of how the nervous system generates perception, behavior and cognition.
+Dynamical Neuroscience is an interdisciplinary field focused on studying how the nervous system generates perception, behavior, and cognition.
 It is a computational approach that goes beyond traditional structure/function correlations.

-Traditional disciplines that include dynamical neuroscience subject matter are particularly strong at UCSB, including the 4th-ranked Department of Electrical and Computer Engineering and the 2nd-ranked Physics Department.
+Traditional disciplines that include dynamical neuroscience subject matter are particularly strong at UCSB, including the top ten-ranked Physics and Computer Science Departments.

-Dynamical Neuroscience students will be assigned to a faculty supervisor prior to matriculation, and they will conduct research under faculty supervision throughout the tenures of their graduate program.
-Graduate Students will traditionally work in the home department of their advisor, Computer Science; Electrical and Computer Engineering; Geography; Mechanical Engineering; Molecular, Cellular and Developmental Biology; Psychological & Brain Sciences; and Physics.
+Before enrollment, Dynamical Neuroscience students choose a faculty advisor to conduct research.
+Graduate Students will traditionally work in the home department of their advisor, Computer Science; Electrical and Computer Engineering; Geography; Mechanical Engineering; Molecular, Cellular, and Developmental Biology; Psychological & Brain Sciences; and Physics.

-The UCSB Brain Imaging Center, a part of the Department of Psychological & Brain Sciences, is a core research facility on the UCSB campus that is dedicated to understanding the structure, function and dynamical properties of the human brain.
-Directed by Dr. Scott Grafton, the center supports a state of the art 3-Tesla (3T) Siemens magnet resonance imaging system as well as MRI compatible high density electroencephalography hardware.
-The main purpose of the Center is to support basic research in cognitive/mind neuroscience using functional magnetic resonance imaging.
+The UCSB Brain Imaging Center, a part of the Department of Psychological & Brain Sciences, is a core research facility on the UCSB campus dedicated to understanding the human brain's structure, function, and dynamical properties.
+Directed by Dr. Scott Grafton, the Center supports a state-of-the-art 3-Tesla (3T) Siemens magnet resonance imaging system and MRI-compatible high-density electroencephalography hardware.
+The Center's primary purpose is to support basic research in cognitive/mind neuroscience using functional magnetic resonance imaging.

-The Institute for Collaborative Biotechnologies, led by UCSB in partnership with MIT and Caltech, develops new methods for analyzing variation in human cognitive strategy, perceptual categorization, visuomotor control and the effective retrieval and use of knowledge for decision making, with applications for optimizing human training and performance.
+The Institute for Collaborative Biotechnologies at UCSB in partnership with MIT and Caltech develops new methods for analyzing human visual and cognitive strategies, visuomotor control, assessing the effects of physical and mental stress on brain activity, and the effective retrieval and use of knowledge for decision-making applications for optimizing human training and performance.

-The Neuroscience Research Institute and the Sage Center for the Study of the Mind promote neuroscience research across disciplines and bring together graduate students, postdoctoral scholars, faculty and visitors in a spirit of collaboration and new discovery.
+The Neuroscience Research Institute and the Sage Center for the Study of the Mind promote neuroscience research across disciplines and bring together graduate students, postdoctoral scholars, faculty, and visitors in a spirit of collaboration and discovery.